sorochak/portfolio-website/README.md

 ## Deployment

 The application is configured for continuous deployment using GitHub Actions.
-On every push to the main branch, the workflow builds and pushes the React app to an AWS S3 bucket.
+On every push to the main branch, the `Build and Deploy to S3` workflow builds and pushes the React app to an AWS S3 bucket.

 ### Manual Deployment